 The sequence of #1 and #2 don’t matter – they just both need to occur on the same endpoint.

 Ready to learn more?
-Check out my on-demand webinar "Pre-empting Mimikatz Attacks on Privileged Accounts Using Password Isolation Human Presence MFA"
+Check out my on-demand webinar "Pre-empting Mimikatz Attacks on Privileged Accounts Using Password Isolation Human Presence MFA" watch now

 Here are some examples of scenarios: